urwid/urwid/docs/tutorial/index.rst

 * When the user presses *ENTER*:

-  * The widget in focus and its current position is retrieved by calling the :meth:`urwid.listbox.ListBox.get_focus` function.
+  * The widget in focus and its current position is retrieved by calling the :meth:`ListBox.get_focus` function.
-  * If the widget in focus does not have an :attr:`edit_text` attribute, then it is not one of the :class:`~urwid.widget.Edit` widgets we are interested in.
-One of the :class:`~urwid.widget.Text` widgets might receive focus if it covers the entire visible area of the :class:`~urwid.listbox.ListBox` widget and there is no :class:`~urwid.widget.Edit` widget to take focus.
+  * If the widget in focus does not have an :attr:`edit_text` attribute, then it is not one of the :class:`Edit` widgets we are interested in.
+One of the :class:`Text` widgets might receive focus if it covers the entire visible area of the :class:`ListBox` widget and there is no :class:`Edit` widget to take focus.
     While this is unlikely, it should be handled or the program will fail when trying to access it.
   * If there is no edit text we exit the program.
   * The widget after the widget in focus (if any exists) is replaced with a response.
-  * If there is no widget after that widget, a new :class:`~urwid.widget.Edit` widget is created.
+  * If there is no widget after that widget, a new :class:`Edit` widget is created.
-  * The focus is then moved to the next :class:`~urwid.widget.Edit` widget by calling :meth:`urwid.listbox.ListBox.set_focus`.
+  * The focus is then moved to the next :class:`Edit` widget by calling :meth:`ListBox.set_focus`.

 * All other keys are passed to the top widget to handle.
-The :class:`~urwid.listbox.ListBox` widget does most of the hard work:
+The :class:`ListBox` widget does most of the hard work:

   * *UP* and *DOWN* will change the focus and/or scroll the widgets in the list box.
   * *PAGE UP* and *PAGE DOWN* will try to move the focus one screen up or down.
-  * The cursor's column is maintained as best as possible when moving from one :class:`~urwid.widget.Edit` widget to another.
+  * The cursor's column is maintained as best as possible when moving from one :class:`Edit` widget to another.

 .. image:: lbcont1.png
 .. image:: lbcont2.png